 YUM's executive compensation program is designed to support its long-term growth model, while holding its executives accountable to achieve key annual results year after year.
-YUM's compensation philosophy for its named executive officers is reviewed annually by the Management Planning & Development Committee of YUM's Board of Directors (the "YUM Committee") and has the following objectives:
+YUM's compensation philosophy for its named executive officers is reviewed annually by the Management Planning &

+Development Committee of YUM's Board of Directors (the "YUM Committee") and has the following objectives:

-Objective Base Salary Annual Performance- Based Cash Bonuses Long-Term Equity Performance- Based Incentives Retain and reward the best talent to achieve superior shareholder results-To be consistently better than its competitors, YUM needs to recruit and retain superior talent who are able to drive superior results.
-YUM has structured its compensation programs to be competitive and to motivate and reward high performers.
-X X X Reward performance -The majority of executive officer pay is performance based and therefore at risk.
-YUM designs pay programs that incorporate team and individual performance, customer satisfaction and shareholder return.
-X X Emphasize long-term value creation -YUM's belief is simple: if it creates value for shareholders, then it shares a portion of that value with those responsible for the results.
+Objective Base Salary Annual Performance-Based Cash Bonuses Long-Term Equity Performance-Based Incentives Retain and reward the best talent to achieve superior shareholder results- To be consistently better than its competitors, YUM needs to recruit and retain superior talent who are able to drive superior results.
+YUM has structured its compensation programs to be competitive and to motivate and reward high performers. ü ü ü Reward performance -The majority of executive officer pay is performance based and therefore at risk.
+YUM designs pay programs that incorporate team and individual performance, customer satisfaction and shareholder return. ü ü Emphasize long-term value creation-YUM's belief is simple: if it creates value for shareholders, then it shares a portion of that value with those responsible for the results.
 Stock Appreciation Rights/Options ("SARs/Options") reward value creation generated from sustained results and the favorable expectations of YUM's shareholders.
-Performance Share Unit ("PSU") awards reward for superior relative performance as compared to the S&P 500.
-Drive overeship montality.
-VLIM requires executives to personally invest in VLIM's X Drive ownership mentality -YUM requires executives to personally invest in YUM's success by owning a substantial amount of YUM stock.
-X
+Performance Share Unit ("PSU") awards reward for superior relative performance as compared to the S&P 500. ü Drive ownership mentality -YUM requires executives to personally invest in YUM's success by owning a substantial amount of YUM stock. ü